Preparing for a category review meeting can be stressful – but it doesn’t have to be.

 1. Define your brand growth strategies

-Defining your goals prior to the meeting is critically important.
-Generate a list.
-It might look something like this:
+Defining your goals prior to the meeting is critical.
+Generate a list – it might look something like this:

 - Negotiate price